SUN RUN

 The primary goals of the Vancouver Sun Run are the promotion of health, fitness, and a sense of community.

 When the race began in 1985, just 3,200 participants walked or ran on the streets of downtown Vancouver.
 Each year the race grew, attracting new people to what soon became a Vancouver tradition of fun and fitness.
-Although not designed as a charity event, the Vancouver Sun Run is proud to have donated more than $3.3 million in proceeds for important causes since 1985.
+Although not designed as a charity event, the Vancouver Sun Run is proud to have donated more than $3.48 million in proceeds for important causes since 1985.

 Participants can support our partner charities by making a donation during registration or creating their own pledge page on the charity’s site which you can click below.
 We encourage you to make a donation and run on behalf of a great cause!
 Any money you personally raise using your pledge page (on the charity sites) will go directly to your selected charity.

 Register for the race, then click below on your choice of charity to set up your pledge page.
-On behalf of all the charities, we THANK YOU for your support.
+If you donated during the registration process, the charity will send your Tax Receipt AFTER the race season (May-June).

 The BC Cancer Foundation raises funds for BC Cancer to support world-leading scientists and clinicians across the province — as they advance global innovation and accelerate access for all British Columbians to cutting edge cancer care, close to home.
 As the largest philanthropic funder of cancer research and care in the province, our donors fuel hope for the 80,000 patients per year who depend on BC Cancer.
 Every dollar we raise stays in B.C., advancing breakthroughs and innovation across BC Cancer’s research programs and six world-class centers.